 A 2017 report out from Cybersecurity Ventures estimates Cybercrime is expected to cost the world $6 trillion by 2021, up from $3 trillion in 2015.
 This includes damage and destruction of data, stolen money, lost productivity, theft of intellectual property, theft of personal and financial data, embezzlement, fraud, post-attack disruption to the normal course of business, forensic investigation, restoration and deletion of hacked data and systems, and reputational harm.

 Many companies do suffer the poor services they are offering through the internet.
-They are not conscious of the fact that the problem comes from the slowness and bad functioning coming, the bigger part, from the massive increase in Brute Force Attacks we are detecting these last few months.
+They are not conscious of the fact that the problem comes from the slowness and bad functioning originated, the bigger part, from the massive increase in Brute Force Attacks we are detecting these last few months.
 These are automated polymorphic attacks, aimed at discovering online services’ user names and passwords, to put them in the black market and get a profit out of stolen personal and financial data.
 Bad functioning alienates potential customers.
-And personal and financial data access put the company in strain with legal personal information protection rules.
+And personal and financial data undue access put the company in strain with legal personal information protection rules.

 Cybercrime is becoming a nightmare to companies and standard users as more and more cyber criminals add more resources and pressure to get the money and the control over the Internet.
 Thousands of new connected systems -also IoT devices- are hacked every day and added to any of the existing Z (Bot) networks.
 The attacking procedures are changing every day.
 Thus, many pattern-based protecting systems become obsolete too fast and reputational IP’s systems are both not covering all sources of offense and refreshing their lists too slowly.
 The only efficient way to protect our connected systems has become to enhance security and preventively ban the offending IPs, used by the hacked systems to attack the rest of the Internet, in our systems’ firewalls, almost in real time.